mdsufz/MuDoGeR/Manual_MuDoGeR.md

+# Step 1: Pre-Processing module
-# Raw read QC module
+# Step 1.1: Raw read QC module
 Note: For the removing of human contaminationation  the user will need the bmtagger hg38 index to remove the human or use another host genome for the filtering  against with the `-x` option as it can be found in the MetaWrap installation instructions.
 It is also possible to use only the read trimming, by using `--skip-bmtagger` of the ReadQC module.

 For running the raw read QC module: